kaapana/kaapana/docs/source/user_guide/workflows.rst

             }
         }

-As you can see in the example, the :code:`meta_data.json` file allows to set dicom tags for the whole dataset with the :code:`"global_tags"` field and for each series with the :code:`"series_tags"` field.
+As you can see in the example, the :code:`meta_data.json` file allows to set DICOM tags for the whole dataset with the :code:`"global_tags"` field and for each series with the :code:`"series_tags"` field.
 The respective file path serves as identifier.

 Images with SEGs: